Guidelines for rent repayment agreements under the Residential Tenancies (COVID-19 Response) Act 2020

-- Consider how long the tenant needs rent relief and include this variation period:
+- Consider how long the tenant needs rent relief and include this period:

-- The parties may agree that, after the emergency or variation period has ended, the tenant’s usual rent payments will start again.
+The parties may agree that, after the emergency or repayment period has ended, the tenant’s usual rent payments will start again.

 - Finally, the parties may include terms like: